skippyr/libtdk/docs/posix-events-reference.md

 ### Remarks

-Parsing mouse events using this syntax, will not work inside of the Linux console using the GPM daemon, as can be explained in this [issue](https://github.com/telmich/gpm/issues/29).
+Parsing mouse events using this syntax will not work inside of the Linux console using the GPM daemon, as can be explained in this [issue](https://github.com/telmich/gpm/issues/29).

 ## ❡ Key Events